-The following management's discussion and analysis ("MD&A") of the financial condition and results of the operations of Arizona Metals Corp. (formerly Ring the Bell Capital Corp.) ("AMC" or the "Company") constitutes management's review of the factors that affected the Company's financial and operating performance for the years ended December 31, 2019 and 2018.
+The following management's discussion and analysis ("MD&A") of the financial condition and results of the operations of Arizona Metals Corp. (formerly Ring the Bell Capital Corp.) ("AMC" or the "Company") constitutes management's review of the factors that affected the Company's financial and operating performance for the years ended December 31, 2020 and 2019.
 This MD&A has been prepared in compliance with the requirements of National Instrument 51-102 - Continuous Disclosure Obligations.
-This discussion should be read in conjunction with the consolidated financial statements of the Company for the years ended December 31, 2019 and 2018, together with the notes thereto.
+This discussion should be read in conjunction with the consolidated financial statements of the Company for the years ended December 31, 2020 and 2019, together with the notes thereto.
 Results are reported in Canadian dollars, unless otherwise noted.
 The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and interpretations of the IFRS Interpretations Committee ("IFRIC").
-Information contained herein is presented as of April 29, 2020, unless otherwise indicated.
+Additional information, including the Company's news releases and annual information form for the year ended December 31, 2020, has been filed electronically through the System for Electronic Document Analysis and Retrieval ("SEDAR") and is available online at www.sedar.com.
+Information contained herein is presented as of April 29, 2021, unless otherwise indicated.